selego/cargowise/README.md

 This package has been developed by [Docloop](https://en.docloop.io/cargowise-toolbox), an integrator for CargoWise.

+##### If you are interested in integrating CargoWise into your business and need assistance, please fill out our [integration form](https://en.docloop.io/cargowise-toolbox#Contact-us-from) and our team will get in touch with you.

 # CargoWise Client
 A simplified SOAP client for interacting with CargoWise eAdaptor SOAP web services.
 ## Installation